-You will lose your CDL for life for a second offense.
+You will lose your CDL for life for a second offense of any of the above.

-You will lose your CDL for life if you use a CMV to commit a felony involving controlled substances.
+You will lose your CDL for life if you use a CMV to commit a felony involving the manufacturing, distributing, or dispensing of a controlled substance or possession with intent to manufacture, distribute, or dispense a controlled substance.

-You will be put out-of-service for 24 hours if you have any detectable amount of alcohol under .04%.
+You will be put our-of-service for 24 hours if you have any detectable amount of alcohol under .04%.

-1.2.3 - Serious Traffic Violations
+1.6.2 - Serious Violations